-Man has waited long to see the prophetic visions of peace actualized.
-Never did humanity say there was no need for global peace.
-Never a time did humanity say there was no need for conventional brotherhood.
-Never a time did humanity say there was no need for peace of the mind and existential meaning.
+Mankind has waited long to see the prophetic visions of peace actualized.
+We constantly envision the need for global peace, conventional brotherhood and existential meaning.
 Today commemorates the day Martin Luther King marched in Washington in the name of peace.
-Is King’s message compatible with the Torah and Halachik thinking?
+As a Jew, it is easy to see how Dr. King’s message echoes the spirit of the Torah.

-Man is totally cleansed on the day of Yom Kippur.
-However, the purity of G-d’s presence cleanses all but the human stain of baseless hatred, the stain of war, the stain of anti-Semitism, the stain of the racist mind (Yad Hachazakah, Laws of Repentance, 2:92).
+While it is true that Man is totally cleansed on the day of Atonement, the purity of G-d’s presence cleanses all but the human stain of baseless hatred, the stain of war, the stain of anti-semitism, and the stain of a racist mind (Yad Hachazakah, Laws of Repentance, 2:92).

-A correction is to be made concerning the notion of peace.
+Now a correction is to be made concerning the notion of peace.
 Peace does not mean the absence of war, or the refrain of anti-Semitic comment.
-The true fundamental factor of peace resides in a time where there is no enemy.
-A quiet moment or a silent world should not let us conclude that we have stumbled upon the premises of peace.
+The true fundamental factor of peace resides only in a time where there is no enemy.
+A quiet moment or a silent world should not Allow the conclusion that we have stumbled upon the premises of peace.

-Just as defining G-d in abstentions, meaning to say what He is not, He is still undefined, being that we don’t know what He is, peace is also undefined when the silent method is being sanctioned as the ultimate peace.
-Each man lying safely under his fig tree is not enough, The pursuit of peace must proceed in our lives till “the wolf shall lie with the lamb. ” It is the virtues of our high priests which exemplified this conduct.
-Today we are told, “Be of the sons of Aaron, loving peace, pursuing peace, loving humanity and drawing them to Torah (Avoth 1:12).”
-The love of peace will not suffice; it is the pursuit of peace that will open for us the portals of a new dimension.
+We often try to describe G-d in abstentions, by expressing what he is not.
+Yet even after our descriptions, he is still undefined, as we don’t know what he is.
+Peace is also undefined when the silent method is a disguise as true peace.
+Each man lying safely under his fig tree is not enough.
+The pursuit of peace must proceed in our lives till “the wolf shall lie with the lamb. ” It is the virtues of our high priests which exemplified this conduct.
+The sages say “Be of the sons of Aaron, loving peace, pursuing peace, loving humanity and draw others to the Torah (Avoth 1:12).”
+The love of peace will not suffice; it is the pursuit of peace that will open for us the portals of a new world.

-Those who see past the odyssey of the self, feel this.
-Those who can recognize the value of life even though occupied with the daily vicissitudes of life, understand that it is only an identity crisis when man forsakes man.
-We in this world are as two people left in a desert, or as in a corridor with no exit signs.
+Those who see past the odyssey of the self, see clearly.
+Those who can recognize the value of life, while occupied with the daily vicissitudes of life, understand that it is only an identity crisis when man forsakes man.
+Dr. King said that we in this world are as two people left in a desert, or in a corridor with no exit signs.
 We constantly look for tranquility elsewhere, we constantly look for a key when there is no door.
 We are constantly paraphrasing our predicament (King, 1966).

 There is nothing new under the sun.
-Today’s world with all its modern features came about not by changing the world, but by utilizing it for all its dormant abilities, but who knows of the power that is dormant within Man?
+Today’s world with all its modern features came about not by changing the world, but by utilizing it for its dormant abilities.
+But who knows of the power that is dormant within Man?
 Who knows what he can do united?
-All the prophets had prophesied only till the days of the Messiah, but concerning the World to Come, it is written: “No eye has seen it besides you (Isaiah 64:3).”
-Man’s power united is of a unknown entity since the beginning of time.
+All the prophets had prophesied until the days of the Messiah, but concerning the World to Come, it is written: “No eye has seen it besides you (Isaiah 64:3).”
+Man’s power united is of an unknown entity since the beginning of time.